 incomes taxed separately: (e.g. income from capital gains, income from private businesses and income from the sale of movable and immovable assets).

 Income from non-independent activity includes activity carried out in employment, the activity of the leader of an economic organization, and the activities of the private individual who is an owner of a company.

 Income from activities other than self-employment includes, in particular, salary and remuneration received by private individuals in payment for such activities, and income paid for personal participation and for activities as senior officers and elected office-holders.
 As a rule, these costs cannot be deducted from the revenue.

 Income from self-employment activities

-As a main rule, outside the framework of one-man businesses, income from independent professional activity shall be calculated as the difference of all revenues and expenditures.
-Private individuals with an independent professional activity include primary agricultural producers, private entrepreneurs, lessors of property, appointed auditors and employees in a commissioned employee status.
+As a main rule, outside the framework of one-man businesses, income from independent professional activity shall be calculated as the difference between all revenues and expenditures.
+Private individuals with independent professional activity include primary agricultural producers, private entrepreneurs, lessors of property, appointed auditors and employees in a commissioned employee status.

 General administration (filing of tax returns, payment of taxes)

 The completion of tax returns is based on self-assessment.